apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 7 - Create an API Mashup/README.md

 - Modify the Javascript code in the `Create-Final-Response.js` file by adding the following few lines of code right before the comment line:
 ```
-‘// update the response that will be returned to the client’.
+// update the response that will be returned to the client
 ```

 New Code: